 For luxury accommodation in Stanley, stay at Ship Inn Stanley.
 This boutique hotel is housed in a historic building that served as a pub for many years and was transformed into a guesthouse in 2018.
-The seven historic suites are all unique and prices start from $225 per night including breakfast.
+The seven historic suites are all unique and breakfast is included in the rate.

 For mid-range, Touchwood Cottages are located in the centre of town with self-catering facilities.
 There is also a cafe specialising in local seafood, homemade cakes and scones.
-From $160 per night including breakfast supplies for the first morning.
+Breakfast supplies are included for the first morning.